 Our take: A Vermont employer cannot request a credit report on a job applicant or current employee unless required by law, the candidate is a first responder, the position requires financial fiduciary duty to the employer or a client of the employer, the information is a valid predictor of employee performance, or the position involves access to payroll information.

 Even if an employer can lawfully request credit information belonging to an applicant or employee, the employer cannot use that information as the sole factor in making an employment decision.

-An employer must obtain a new consent for each occasion that an applicant's or employee's credit information is requested.
+Our take: An employer must obtain a new consent for each occasion that an applicant's or employee's credit information is requested.
 The reason for requesting the credit report must be disclosed in writing.
 The employer cannot require the applicant or employee to pay the cost associated with procuring the credit report.